Citi on Hong Kong hiring spree in effort to triple client numbers

+FinanceCiti on Hong Kong hiring spree in effort to triple client numbers

-HONG KONG (Reuters) - Citigroup Inc will hire 300 new relationship managers in Hong Kong and plans to triple client numbers and double assets under management in its wealth management business in the Asian financial hub, it said on Friday.
+Citigroup Inc (C.N) will hire 300 new relationship managers in Hong Kong and plans to triple client numbers and double assets under management in its wealth management business in the Asian financial hub, it said on Friday.

 The announcement comes a day after the U.S. bank said it would withdraw from consumer banking in 13 markets in Asia and Europe, including Australia, mainland China, Korea and Thailand.
 The group plans instead to focus its east Asian consumer banking business on the "wealth centres" of Hong Kong and Singapore.